Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/main-ping.rst

 threadHangStats
 ---------------
 Contains the statistics about the hangs in main and background threads.
 Note that hangs in this section capture the `C++ pseudostack <https://developer.mozilla.org/en-US/docs/Mozilla/Performance/Profiling_with_the_Built-in_Profiler#Native_stack_vs._Pseudo_stack>`_ and an incomplete JS stack, which is not 100% precise.
-For particularly egregious hangs, an unsymbolicated native stack is also captured.
-The amount of time that is considered "egregious" is different from thread to thread, and is set when the BackgroundHangMonitor is constructed for that thread.
-In general though, hangs from 5 - 10 seconds are generally considered egregious.
-Shorter hangs (1 - 2s) are considered egregious for other threads (the compositor thread, and the hang monitor that is only enabled during tab switch).

 To avoid submitting overly large payloads, some limits are applied:

 * Identical, adjacent "(chrome script)" or "(content script)" stack entries are collapsed together.
 If a stack is reduced, the "(reduced stack)" frame marker is added as the oldest frame.
-* The depth of the reported pseudostacks is limited to 11 entries.
+* The depth of the reported stacks is limited to 11 entries.
 This value represents the 99.9th percentile of the thread hangs stack depths reported by Telemetry.
-* The native stacks are limited to a depth of 25 stack frames.

 Structure: